jschuur/Steam-Achievements/NOTES.md

 ----
 * Format flash messages better (as drop downs and triggered from layout)
 * Show completion percentage (bar?)
-* OpenID Steam connect instead of Twitter (then connect to Twitter from settings)
 * Tweet new achievements (associate Twitter account)
 * Find out which of your friends has the most achievements
 * Do I have this achievement?, when looking at someone else's list